Keeping beaches safe

-Due to lack of public access, Jetty Island beach was sampled twice a month in July and August, four times in all.
-During the four sample events, water quality was excellent and met the swimming standards.
+Due to lack of public access, Jetty Island beach was sampled every other week in July and August, four times in all.
+During the four sample events, water quality was very good and met the swimming standards.

 Kayak Point County Park beach

-During the 2016 swim season, Kayak Point County beach had excellent water quality.
+During the 2017 swim season, Kayak Point County beach had very good water quality.
 This beach met the swimming standards for all periods sampled.

 Mukilteo Lighthouse Park beach